 Many viewers were enchanted by the adventures of Prunella Scales and Timothy West during their TV series Great Canal Journeys.

-It wasn’t just the ethereal beauty of the landscape, nor the obvious signs that the couple loved each other deeply, even though Pru’s mind was occasionally clouded in the fog of dementia, but the way in which their programmes offered a reminder of the engineering skill which lay behind the construction of these waterways, which wend and weave their way across Britain.
+It wasn’t just the beauty of the landscape, nor the obvious signs the couple loved each other deeply, even though Pru’s mind was occasionally clouded in the fog of dementia.

-And, just a week later, they were on the Crinan Canal, which opened in 1801, and connects the village of Ardrishaig on Loch Gilp with the Sound of Jura, in providing a navigable route between the Clyde and the Inner Hebrides.
+And he and his wife were especially delighted by their time on the Crinan Canal, which opened in 1801, and connects the village of Ardrishaig on Loch Gilp with the Sound of Jura, in providing a navigable route between the Clyde and the Inner Hebrides.

 The “Pibroch” puffer on the Crinan Canal features in Guthrie Hutton’s new book.